-The primary question, which comes to mind of a highs school student who faces the need to include the words of other authors in his or her essay, is how to cite in MLA.
+The primary question which comes to mind of a highs school students who face the need to include the words of other authors in their essay is how to cite in MLA.
 Without this knowledge, you risk failing the assignment.
-This article from professional writers explains how to cite in MLA format on the examples of different types of sources and the latest guide’s edition.
+This helpful article from professional writers explains how to proprly cite and format references in MLA format providing the examples of different types of sources and the latest guide’s edition.

-MLA formatting is the easiest one but may be tricky.
-Students should not waste their time on studying numerous guides any longer – come to the professional online writing services to get immediate help with your homework!
+MLA one of the most common formatting styles.
+It is the easiest one but may be tricky.
+Students should not waste their time on studying multiple guides any longer – come to the professional online writing services to get immediate help with your homework!

 What is MLA Format?

 What is MLA format?
 It is a great way to start our discussion: it is the most popular type of academic writing format established by The Modern Language Association to provide English-speaking students with the proper guidelines to quote the essays for the following classes:

 - English Composition 101